nisanthchunduru/hoarder/README.md

 ## Collections

-- Create a collection
+- Create/delete a collection
 - Add/remove a link from a collection
 - Nest a collection under another collection
-- Group links in a collection by domain
+- Group links in a collection by domain or date added

 ### Tags